Floer trajectories and stabilizing divisors: Transversality and compactness

-\begin{remark} Because there has been so much controversy about transversality issues in symplectic topology, we comment on one aspect of the constructions in \cite{cm:trans} and \cite{ionel:vfc} which might be confusing.
-The above constructions do not immediately give a universal moduli space over all of $\M_\Gamma$ of class $C^q$, the reason being that the transition maps for the universal disk do not induce differentiable maps of Sobolev spaces because of the loss of derivatives: the derivative of the transition map from $\U_\Gamma^i$ to $\U_\Gamma^{i'}$ does not map ${\M}^{\univ,i}_{k,p,l,\Gamma}(\ul{L},D)$ to ${\M}^{\univ,i'}_{k,p,l,\Gamma}(\ul{L},D)$ but rather to ${\M}^{\univ,i'}_{k-1,p,l,\Gamma}(\ul{L},D)$.
+\begin{remark} The reader is warned that the above constructions do not give a universal moduli space over all of $\M_\Gamma$.
+The reason is that the transition maps for the universal disk do not induce differentiable maps of Sobolev spaces because of the loss of derivatives: the derivative of the transition map from $\U_\Gamma^i$ to $\U_\Gamma^{i'}$ does not map ${\M}^{\univ,i}_{k,p,l,\Gamma}(\ul{L},D)$ to ${\M}^{\univ,i'}_{k,p,l,\Gamma}(\ul{L},D)$ but rather to ${\M}^{\univ,i'}_{k-1,p,l,\Gamma}(\ul{L},D)$.
 It seems likely that using elliptic regularity as in Dragnev \cite{dragnev:fred} one can show that $\bigcup_i {\M}^{\univ,i}_{k,p,l,\Gamma}(\ul{L},D)$ is a $C^q$ Banach submanifold by showing that the transition maps are differentiable after restricting to holomorphic maps, by an inductive argument showing elliptic regularity for each derivative.
 The more straightforward approach taken here is to apply Sard-Smale in each local trivialization, and then show that the moduli space with fixed almost complex structure is $C^q$.
 For similar reasons, there are issues representing the deformations of complex structure on the domains as variations of the nodal points on curves with fixed complex structures: if one does so, then the requirement that the maps on either side of the node agree is not differentiable and so the resulting space is not a differentiable Banach manifold.
-In this respect, \cite[Proposition 5.7]{cm:trans} is incorrect, but the treatments in \cite{gersten:trans} and \cite[Section 6.2]{ms:jh} avoid this problem, by different means; essentially McDuff-Salamon \cite{ms:jh} solve this problem by breaking the construction down into stages.
-We thank Chris Wendl for helpful discussions about this point. \end{remark}
+In this respect, \cite[Proposition 5.7]{cm:trans} is incorrect, but the treatments in \cite{gersten:trans} and \cite[Section 6.2]{ms:jh} avoid this problem, by different means; essentially McDuff-Salamon \cite{ms:jh} solve this problem by breaking the construction down into stages. \end{remark}

 \begin{remark} {\rm (Crowded types)} Given a crowded type $\Gamma$, let $\Gamma'$ denote a type obtained by forgetting all but one marking on each maximal ghost component.
 Because of the (Product axiom), that forgetful map lifts to a map $\M_{\Gamma}(\ul{L},D) \to \M_{\Gamma'}(\ul{L},D)$.
 Thus $\M_\Gamma(\ul{L},D)$ is also smooth, although not of expected dimension.
 In particular this shows that if $\Gamma$ is a type with a non-transverse intersection, then $\M_{\Gamma}(\ul{L},D)$ is empty since $\M_{\Gamma'}(\ul{L},D)$ is. \end{remark}